DirectProjectJavaRI/DirectProjectJavaRI.github.io/index.md

 If you want to understand the details of the reference implementation componenst and they how fit together, refer to the list of modules in the section below.

+If you would like build all components including the BareMetal assembly from source code vs using a prebuilt BareMetal assembly, use the instuctions [here](https://github.com/DirectProjectJavaRI/direct-ri-build)

 ## Modular Components
 The reference implementation adopts a modular design for easy asset reuse and extensibility.
 Components are available in both .Net and Java.